If you haven’t heard about Dale Earnhardt Jr’s third place finish in Sunday’s 3M Performance 400 at Michigan by now, you probably aren’t a NASCAR fan.

 But for now, Dale Earnhardt Jr. is still the same guy that runs mid-pack.
 He just happened to stumble into favorable circumstances and take advantage once.

-Topics: Dale Earnhardt Jr
+Tags: Dale Earnhardt Jr